 Pediatric Nurse Residency program details

 The Pediatric Nurse Residency is a 12-month program divided into two segments, Phase I and Phase II.
-Key components of our Pediatric Nurse Residency Program include class curriculum,
+Key components of our Pediatric Nurse Residency Program include class curriculum and clinical experience.

 At the beginning of the program, a mentor committed to supporting new staff members is paired with a nurse resident.
 That mentor is a personal professional contact, coach, and resource throughout the residency year.

 - During Phase I nurse residents attend class for one 8-hour day every two weeks.

 - Class curriculum includes facilitated debriefings, interactive case studies, high-fidelity simulation experiences and discussions with a variety of interdisciplinary colleagues with specialty expertise.

 - Class curriculum is congruent with the requirements of the Commission on Collegiate Nursing Education (CCNE), which accredits the residency program.